-I knew from the original invitation that Highland Tap & Burger would be serving what they call the ‘Denver Donkey.’
+I knew from the original invitation that Highland Tap & Burger would be serving what they call the ‘Denver Donkey’ that evening.
 It’s a fabulous take on the Moscow Mule but with a bit more sass.
 The Moscow Mule became popular during the 1950’s when our country was on a vodka craze.
 Invented in 1941 by John G. Martin of G.F.
 Heublein Brothers, Inc., an East Coast spirits and food distributor, and Jack Morgan, President of Cock ‘n’ Bull Products (which produced ginger beer), the men decided one night to join two of their products with a splash of lime and the rest is history.

 That Moscow attribution is simply a reflection of the notion that vodka is a Russian product.
 No more.
 The vodka used for this cocktail is Spring 44 Honey Vodka from Spring 44 Distilling, Inc (@Spring44spirits) in Loveland, CO.
 I had a lovely conversation with one of their owners who agreed to have a bottle of this fabulous vodka on site at the Highland Tap & Brew for me to pickup and that luck was doubled when the folks at Highland Tap & Brew gave me two of the gorgeous copper mugs they had engraved especially for this cocktail.
 I tried one onsite and was completely hooked.
 Line and sinker.
 I made two for this post and in something out of character, I did not share.
 Nope…all mine.
 Hic.